Easter is a time of deep meaning for Christians—a blend of sorrow and joy. Good Friday marks the day Jesus is crucified. So why do we celebrate it?

 Why We Need to Know

 I really hesitate here.
-I don’t like writing this at all but I feel people (including myself) need to understand the death our Savior took on for us.
+I don’t like writing this at all but I feel people (including myself) need to understand the horrible death our Savior took on for us.

 Love in Christ